mattdelaune/PowerBI_Healthcare_Dashboard/README.md

 - RecoveryRating: Patient's recovery rating

 This dataset provides key insights into patient care, hospital operations, and financial data.

-## Tools and Skills
-- **Power BI**: Developed dynamic visualizations and an interactive dashboard.
-- **Data Analysis**: Performed in-depth analysis of hospital and patient data to derive meaningful insights.
-- **Statistical Analysis**: Applied statistical methods to uncover trends and correlations in the data.
-- **Healthcare Domain Expertise**: Interpreted analytical results with a strong understanding of healthcare operations and patient care.

 ## Business Question
 **How can the hospital optimize treatment costs while maintaining or improving patient recovery outcomes across different age groups and treatment types?**